atousley/mood_child/README.md

 - Hosting on Heroku
 - Allowing users to choose which sections appear on their board
 - Allowing users to choose themes and photos to customize their board
-- Export to PDF feature.
+- Export to PDF feature